 If your interest is a wide view of our company and its activities, keep reading.
-But if you'd like to start with our current emphasis and themes, including our discussion about making parents into informed consumers of education, we recommend going first to our What's New page.Asora's Campaign To End K-12 Market Failure
+But if you'd like to start with our current emphasis and themes, including our discussion about how the new Trump administration will upend our K-12 education systems, we recommend going first to our What's New page.Asora's Campaign To End K-12 Market Failure

 Perhaps more important than Asora's activities and plans in self-paced online instruction, we recognize that reforms will be few and relatively ineffective if the economic incentives for school improvement are absent.
 We believe that marketplace reforms can be done locally and most easily by private education providers.
 Asora's NAEP proficiency estimation methodologies can be used to provide consumer information locally, which can be an important ingredient in marketplace reform.
 We believe that if the marketplace for education is healthy, most of the desired reforms will arise- almost automatically.Stellar Schools Franchising Project